-- 333. Secondary Special Education: Transition from School to Life This course, the first in a two-course sequence, is designed to prepare pre-service candidates to understand and work with students with disabilities at the secondary level, focusing on transition from school to life.
+333. Secondary Special Education: Transition from School to Life - This course, the first in a two-course sequence, is designed to prepare pre-service candidates to understand and work with students with disabilities at the secondary level, focusing on transition from school to life.
 This class provides an overview of historical foundations, legal federal implementations, best practices, programming, and assessments for secondary students in special education.
 In addition, information about agencies, self-determination, vocational and post-school planning will be emphasized.
-Two Credits Finn Fall Semester - 342.
-Strategies and Programs for Students with Emotional Impairment/Behavior Disorders A comprehensive review of the unique curricular and programming alternatives for school-aged students with emotional impairments.
-Emphasis is placed upon identification of emotionally impaired students, as well as issues, solutions, and strategies which are associated with special education programs for this student population.
+Two Credits Finn Fall Semester phasis is placed upon identification of emotionally impaired students, as well as issues, solutions, and strategies which are associated with special education programs for this student population.
 Prerequisites: Education 241, 242, and admission to the Teacher Education program.
 Three Credits Kotkowicz Fall Semester